Canon Inc.: 1970–2009

-2010–2020
+2010–2019

-In 2010, Canon acquired Tereck Office Solutions, Inc.

-On 16 March 2010, Canon announced that it was seeking to acquire a new .canon generic top-level domain, acquiring it in February 2015 and using it for the first time on its global website in May 2016.
+In 2010, Canon acquired Tereck Office Solutions, Inc. On 16 March 2010, Canon announced that it was seeking to acquire a new .canon generic top-level domain, acquiring it in February 2015 and using it for the first time on its global website in May 2016.

-In the third quarter of 2012, Canon's global market share in the sale of printers, copiers and multifunction devices was 20.90%.
+In the third quarter of 2012, Canon's global market share for printers, copiers and multifunction devices was 20.90%.
 In early 2013, Canon USA moved into a new US$500 million headquarters in Melville, New York.

 In February 2014, Canon announced it would acquire Texas-based Molecular Imprints Inc., a developer of nanoprint lithography systems, for an amount speculated to be around US$98 million.
 On 13 June 2014, Canon announced it had acquired Danish IP Surveillance VMS software company Milestone Systems.
 Milestone provides open-platform software to allow video management from various vendors in a single interface; therefore the company will operate as a separate entity.

 On 10 February 2015, Canon announced that it had intentions to buy Swedish Security Camera maker Axis Communications for US$2.83 billion.
 On 23 February 2015, Axis Communications reacted to this news and confirmed that it had received a purchase proposal from Canon.
 The purchase was effectively completed in April 2015.
 On 24 April 2015, Canon Europe announced it had acquired the London-based family photo sharing startup Lifecake.
 In November 2015, in an effort to avoid the selling of gray-market camera gear, Canon USA filed litigation against a number of camera gear retailers.
 Retailers include Get It Digital, All New Shop and F&E Trading.

 In March 2016, Canon acquired Toshiba Medical Systems Corporation for US$5.9 billion.
 On 28 March 2017, Canon Europe announced it had acquired the London-based printing startup Kite.
 On 2 April 2019, Canon introduces two new UHDgc 2/3-inch Portable Zoom Lenses designed For 4K UHD Broadcast Cameras.

+Since 2020

 In July 2020, Canon recorded its first ever quarterly loss due to the COVID-19 pandemic.
 In September 2020, Fujitsu announced that it would provide Canon with a Fujitsu Supercomputer PRIMEHPC FX1000 unit, to assist with its no-prototype development manufacturing initiative.
 In December 2020, Canon concluded its photographic-equipment print-ad series named "Wildlife as Canon Sees It".
 This series of ads began in 1981 in National Geographic magazine.

+In October 2023, Canon introduced its new nanoimprint lithography manufacturing systems, which it claims are simpler and more affordable than ASML's extreme ultraviolet lithography systems.
+The system prints the desired circuit pattern onto the silicon wafer bypassing photolithography and can produce circuits equivalent to 5 nm scale.